ivebe/CyrLatConverter/README.md

 #### Transliterate complete body to Cyrillic
-You can also send optional parameter which will represent query selector string, on which will transliteration be performed.
+You can also send an optional parameter which will represent query selector string, on which transliteration will be performed.
 If omitted it will default to the selector specified when `CyrLatConverter` was created, in this case it's `body`.

     CyrLat.L2C();

 #### Transliterate complete body to Latin
-You can also send optional parameter which will represent query selector string, on which will transliteration be performed.
+You can also send an optional parameter which will represent query selector string, on which transliteration will be performed.
 If omitted it will default to the selector specified when `CyrLatConverter` was created, in this case it's `body`.

     CyrLat.C2L();

-#### Transliterate when button is clicked
+#### Transliterate when a button is clicked

     var CyrLat = new CyrLatConverter('body').init({
         onClickCyr: '.cyr',